11 Top-Rated Weekend Getaways from New York City

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.

-1. The Hamptons
+1. The Hamptons, New York

 The southern tip of Long Island has a lengthy history as a favorite vacation spot for those wanting to escape the Big Apple and get some quality beach time, and it's a hot spot for celebs.
 This glitzy area offers countless activities in quaint villages, which make up what is known as The Hamptons.

 During the busy summer season be prepared for what can be crippling traffic that can turn the short distance into a three-hour drive, especially if you choose to commute from the city on a Friday.
 However, few will argue that it's not worth the effort.

 Less than 100 steps to the sandy shores of the Atlantic, The Ocean Resort Inn provides a welcome respite from the busy Hamptons.
 Appreciated amenities include bikes, beach towels, umbrellas, chairs, and passes.
 Take advantage of a chaise lounge by the pool for additional fun in the sun.
 Or, do as the wealthy do and rent a vacation home.
 Many cost over $200,000 for the summer season, which usually runs from Memorial Day through Labor Day.

 Located on the east side of the Hudson River, Hudson, NY is about a 2.5-hour drive from the city.
-Visitors might be surprised to hear Hudson was a former whaling port with ties to Nantucket in the 1800s.
+Visitors might be surprised to hear that Hudson was a former whaling port with ties to Nantucket in the 1800s.
 The town is filled with 19th-century charm and gorgeous historic buildings.

 Just a short distance from the Amtrak station, The Wick, Hudson, A Tribute Portfolio Hotel is housed in a repurposed candle factory.
 Guests can rely on modern amenities while absorbing the unique character of this trendy boutique property.